 Mechanical qualification

-TPHTE are classified as pressurized component and relevant mechanical requirements are specified in ECSS-ST-E-32-02 and are applied in the present Standard for all TPHTE types.
+TPHTE are classified as Metallic Special Pressurized Equipment (MSPE) and relevant mechanical requirements are specified in ECSS-ST-E-32-02 and are applied in the present Standard for all TPHTE types.

-For qualification of a TPHTE as pressurized component the main characteristic is the internal pressure, which varies in relation to the exposure temperature of the unit (temperature dependent saturation pressure of the heat carrier liquid).
+For qualification of a TPHTE as pressurized component, the main characteristic is the internal pressure, which varies in relation to the exposure temperature of the unit (temperature dependent saturation pressure of the heat carrier liquid).

-ECSS-ST-E-32-02 specifies qualification requirements for heat pipes (see figure 4.12).
+ECSS-ST-E-32-02 specifies qualification requirements for heat pipes (see figure 4.12 and Table 4-8 of ECSS-E-ST-32-02).
 The present Standard selects qualification requirements for TPHTE, which have seen proof pressure tests ≥ 1,5 MDP.
 Testing is the preferred method rather than qualification by fracture control analysis.

 For qualifying a TPHTE with respect to external mechanical environment the following mechanical tests are considered: